SherG/tester1/site/content/post/5-star-reviews.md

 ![](/img/5-star-reviews.png)
 <br/>

-## Looking for a personal trainer?
+## Looking for a personal trainer in NYC?

 We invite you to book <a href="https://calendly.com/isfny" target="blank">phone appointment</a> with owner Francisco Villalobos to discuss your fitness needs and questions.